vanjac/voxel-editor/README.md

 - Open Project Settings > Editor and switch Unity Remote device to Android
 - Android: open Player settings and browse for the keystore location.
 - iOS: download certificate from Apple and install, get private key and install
+- Choose *Tools/Update N-Space material database* to generate the material database.
+This must be done every time built-in materials are modified.

 ## More info